 Finding a good Chinese teacher is not that hard as you think no matter you are in or out of China.

 If you just want to practice Chinese with native speakers, here are some resources where you can connect with native Chinese speakers:

-Italki: italki is the site you can find a native Chinese speaker who can give you some guidance about learning how to speak Chinese.
-It`s online, so even if you are driving or bathing, it`s ok to talk with Chinese people.
+Live online Chinese lessons: You can find a native Chinese tutor who can give you some guidance about learning how to speak Chinese.
+It`s online, so even if you are driving or bathing.

 6. Keep review & practice

 Learning a language is just like learning an instrument.
 You need to continue practicing what you`ve learnt to avoid forgetting.
 There is a forgetting curve hypothesizes which shows how information is lost over time when there is no attempt to retain it.
 In other words, if we don`t review on time, there is a big chance we may forget 90% of what we`ve learnt within one month- or even one week.
 Just be patient, learning every day for twenty minutes is much better than once a week.
 If you just have such low frequency to learn a language, definitely you will keep forgetting but learning.
 So try to form a suitable habit of review and practice at regular intervals.
 You will benefit from it.